21st Jul 2025

 Depth of Dissection

 A deep plane facelift is a surgical procedure that involves dissecting beneath the superficial musculoaponeurotic system (SMAS) layer to access the deeper layers of facial tissue.
-This approach allows for a more comprehensive rejuvenation of the face, addressing the underlying structural issues that contribute to facial ageing.
+In this advanced facelift technique, the surgeon enters the deep plane face by working in the space between the SMAS and deeper tissues such as the platysma muscle, allowing for more comprehensive midface and jawline rejuvenation.
+This approach addresses the underlying structural issues that contribute to facial ageing, including the release, elevation, and repositioning of the platysma muscle to restore youthful facial contours.
 By working at a deeper level, the deep plane facelift can achieve more significant and longer-lasting results compared to a traditional SMAS facelift, which only addresses the superficial layers of the face.

 Areas of Focus

 The deep plane facelift technique is particularly effective in addressing the nasolabial folds, marionette lines, and jowling, which are common concerns for patients undergoing facelift surgery.
+While the deep plane facelift primarily targets the mid-to-lower face, the upper face—such as the forehead and brow—may require additional procedures for full facial rejuvenation.
 By targeting these specific areas, the deep plane facelift can provide a more comprehensive and natural-looking rejuvenation.
 The deep plane technique is particularly effective in addressing these areas, providing significant and long-lasting improvements.

 Benefits of Deep Place Facelift - Natural looking results